mfranceschi/MFranceschi_CppLibrary/Readme.md

-# Martin Franceschi - My Works
+# Martin Franceschi - C++ Library

+This is a C++ library that I am creating in order to practise as many aspects as possible.

+Particularly, I want to build a cross-platform library but by using Windows and Unix -specific functions.

+It may not necessary be useful to everyone, but at least I am learning a lot! ;)

-## What is it?
+## How to use it?
-This is my personnal repository.
-I will upload there the modules that I have created.
-I hope they will suit someone's desire.
-Documentation and examples can be found in the **Wiki** section of this repository.

-## What can you find here?
-- {`C++`} - __"PrimeNumbers"__ - A small Qt-based application for me to discover Qt.
-Can be easily extended to other functionalities.
-Read the embedded `Readme.md` for more info about importing it!
+Normally, you can simply link this library to your project using CMake, by linking your target to the library `MFranceschi_CppLibrary`.

+The code should be quite documented, and you can find extra help by visiting this project's Wiki on Github.

-### Unfinished works
+## Unfinished works
 - {`C++`} - The following libraries:
   - __"File" module__: gives some useful tools for files from their filename, and tools for making ifstreams manipulation easier.
 All functions are meant to be cross-platforms.
   - __"Date" class__: extends the `struct tm` from the C standard library with milliseconds, and overloads some operators such as comparison, +, -, etc.